Sunday, July 20, 2025

 What they promote, however, poses urgent questions for us to answer: Do we align with the systems that prefer people stay bent over, stay bound, and stay unseen?
 Or will we follow the Spirit of Moses, of Jesus, of Harriet, of Opal, Alicia, and Patrisse?
 On this, the Gospel is clear: Liberation is not a side project.
 It is humankind's mission.

-Unlike what the Pharisees thought, the Sabbath is not a reason to delay healing and justice; it is a reminder that the Sabbath is a perfect time for it.
+Unlike what the Pharisees thought, the Sabbath is not a reason to delay healing and justice; it is a perfect reminder that the Sabbath is a time for that holy disruption of the status quo and to bring it about.

 No comments: